 What we believe is important, but having faith in Jesus is the starting point and the foundation.

-Do you Christians can unintentionally place their faith in a belief system rather than Jesus?
+Do you think Christians can unintentionally place their faith in a belief system rather than Jesus?
 Comments welcomed below.